Brushy Bill Roberts: Billy the Kid claims

-Roberts told Morrison that he would agree to tell the "whole truth" in exchange for the full pardon that Billy the Kid had been promised by Wallace following the Lincoln County War.
-His sudden appearance and request for a pardon had a profound effect on Garrett's descendants.
-Brushy Bill claimed to have been born William Henry Roberts in Buffalo Gap, Texas, near Abilene, on December 31, 1859, but was known to use several other aliases during his life.

-Marshall Trimble, the official historian of Arizona, cites Frederick Nolan, an authority on the life and times of Billy the Kid, who refers to a letter sent in 1987 by Mrs. Geneva Pittmon to Joe Bowlin, the founder of a history buff group called the "Billy the Kid Gang, Inc.", in which she stated that her uncle, the man known as "Brushy Bill", was named Oliver P. Roberts, and that he was born August 26, 1879, according to the family Bible.

-Writer W. C. Jameson, a Brushy Bill enthusiast, claims that Brushy Bill's actual name was William Henry Roberts, and that Oliver Pleasant Roberts was not the same person as "Brushy Bill", although Roberts's niece definitively stated that her uncle "Brushy Bill" was named Oliver P. Roberts, and was not Billy the Kid.
+Roberts told Morrison that he would agree to tell the "whole truth" in exchange for the full pardon that Billy the Kid had been promised by Governor Wallace following the Lincoln County War.
+Brushy Bill claimed to have been born William Henry Roberts on December 31, 1859, on a cattle drive in Taylor County, near Abilene, but he was known to use several other aliases during his life.
+An Arizona historian, Marshall Trimble, cites a 1987 letter by Mrs. Geneva Pittmon in which she states that her uncle, the man known as "Brushy Bill", was named Oliver P. Roberts, and that he was born August 26, 1879, according to the family Bible.
+Writer W. C. Jameson claims that Brushy Bill's actual name was William Henry Roberts, and that Oliver Pleasant Roberts was not the same person as "Brushy Bill".
+According to Jameson, Roberts's niece definitively stated that her uncle "Brushy Bill" was named Oliver P. Roberts, and was not Billy the Kid.

-If Brushy Bill had been born in 1859, he would have been 90 at the time of his death from a massive heart attack in Hico, Texas.
-Had he been born in 1879, he would have been only 71 at the time of his death.
+If Brushy Bill had been born in 1859, he would have been 90 at the time of his death in Hico, Texas.
+Having been born in 1879, he was only 71 at the time of his death.
 In 1950, an article in the Austin American Statesman reported that Roberts had claimed to be a member of Jesse James's gang, before deciding to come out as the authentic Billy the Kid.
-In January 1950, Brushy Bill claimed he was a member of the James–Younger Gang as a teenager, and identified J. Frank Dalton as Jesse James.
+In January 1950, Brushy Bill claimed that he had been a member of the James–Younger Gang as a teenager, and identified J. Frank Dalton as Jesse James.